 Urban ‘green’ spaces are thought to be local conservation hubs.
 Among these, urban sacred sites (cemeteries, churchyards, temple gardens, etc.) might be especially important in this regard.
 I investigate, globally, whether the biota in urban sacred sites is more diverse and includes higher proportions of native species than other urban and non-urban adjacent sites.
 I further examine whether urban sacred sites serve as shelters for rare or endangered species.
 To understand the patterns better I am also investigating how they are affected by site characteristics (e.g., site type, religious affiliation, site age, ownership).

 What determines the success of species in urban areas?

 Some animals are facing serious challenges in their attempt to survive and sustain in the urban environment, whereas others prosper and even expand their hold in urban habitats.
 Understanding how environmental conditions in the city affect the fitness of local fauna, and which traits favour urban life, is of major importance for the field.

 Members of the Laridae family – gulls, terns and skimmers – are well known for their high ability to adapt to diverse habitats, due to their generalist habits.
 I am studying the eco-evolutionary factors that drive the success of these birds in urban environments, largely focusing on differences in diet and life-history traits between urban and non-urban populations of different species.

-In another study, the M.Sc. project of Janis Wolf, which I do my best to mentor, we examine how different indices rank species on the urban affinity spectrum (the tendency of species for urban life) and how this affects the association between urban affinity and species traits.
-We study this in bats (collaborating with Dr. Christian Voigt).
+In another study, the M.Sc. project of Janis Wolf, which I did my best to mentor, we examined how different indices rank species on the urban affinity spectrum (the tendency of species for urban life) and how this affects the association between urban affinity and species traits.
+We studied this in bats (collaborating with Dr. Christian Voigt).